tamilselvan-lws/Documents/Litespeed Web Server.md

 <img alt="Ubuntu" src="/Images/op-listener-mapping-domain.png" />

 After saving the modification, you will need to restart the server.
-Click the arrow icon for the Graceful Restart action that will restart OpenLiteSpeed:
+Click the arrow icon for the Graceful Restart action that will restart litespeed:

 <img alt="Ubuntu" src="/Images/op-default-listener-4.png" />